amogh12/RingON/README.md

 # RingON for Android

-[RingON for Android] is a free and open source utility app that lets you set your phone ringer volume dynamically based on your device position.
-It uses your phone sensors to detect three positions for your device -
+[RingON for Android] is a free and open source utility app that uses your device sensors to detect the position of your phone and lets you set your phone ringer dynamically.
+It detects three positions for your device -

 - Phone laying flat with screen FACING UP
 - Phone laying flat with screen FACING DOWN